GreenFrogSB/LMDS/README.md

 ### Backup and Restore LMDS

 <p> This option will let you backup LMDS config and store it locally or in the cloud.
 Local backup is great for small changes that you are not sure of, so you can recover from failure quickly.
 Backup can be also configured to go in to the cloud i.e. Google Drive, Amazon, DropBox etc. This is great in case you would like to migrate or completely wipeout current SD card but in the same time you would like easily recover LMDS in to new OS installation. </p>

+## Notes about docker networking

+By default the script sets everything up with the default bridge networks in docker.
+So when configuring application communication you **should not** use `localhost`.
+You need to use different domain names to access the services:

+- Cross-service; Apps that are also part of LMDS that want to talk to other LMDS apps will connect using **the service name** not `localhost`.
+So when configuring a service that is running LMDS to talk to another LMDS use the service name (whatever it's called in `~/LMDS/docker-compose.yml`).
+For example to setup prowlarr to talk to sonarr you will need to use `http://prowlarr:9696` and `http://sonarr:8989` **not** `http://localhost:9696` and `http://localhost:8989`.
+- Cross-network; Apps that want to communicate across network (on a different device) will need to use the IP or hostname of the raspberry pi to connect.
+So if you want to connect to prowlarr on port 9696 you can do either `http://<pi IP here>:9696` or `http://<pi hostname here>:9696`